rails/rails/guides/source/upgrading_ruby_on_rails.md

 The `delete` method in collection associations can now receive `Fixnum` or `String` arguments as record ids, besides records, pretty much like the `destroy` method does.
 Previously it raised `ActiveRecord::AssociationTypeMismatch` for such arguments.
 From Rails 4.0 on `delete` automatically tries to find the records matching the given ids before deleting them.

 Rails 4.0 has changed how orders get stacked in `ActiveRecord::Relation`.
 In previous versions of rails new order was applied after previous defined order.
 But this is no long true.
-Check [ActiveRecord Query guide](active_record_querying.html#ordering) for more information.
+Check [Active Record Query guide](active_record_querying.html#ordering) for more information.

 Rails 4.0 has changed `serialized_attributes` and `attr_readonly` to class methods only.
 Now you shouldn't use instance methods, it's deprecated.
 You must change them, e.g. `self.serialized_attributes` to `self.class.serialized_attributes`.